gojun077/dalma_codeyez/README.md

-For each problem that was added to the DB within 60s of `dalma_codeyez` execution, an HTTP POST request with JSON payload will be sent to the Beeminder API for the goal to acquire *x* 'coding points' per week.
+For each problem that was added to the DB within 60s of `dalma_codeyez` execution, an HTTP POST request with JSON payload will be sent to the Beeminder API for the goal *acquire n 'coding points' per week*.
 The payload will contain the following info:

 - Name of problem solved
 - Problem difficulty
 - Point value
 - Language used (for Codewars)
-- Solution Date (timestamp at time on INSERT)
+- Solution Date (timestamp of INSERT to `sqlite3`)